Data Privacy Notice of the Rhone Group

-If you have any questions regarding this Data Privacy Notice, please contact us at the following address:
+For non-EU, non-EEA or non-UK resident data subjects, if you have questions regarding this Data Privacy Notice, please contact Rhone directly at the following address:

 The Common Reporting Standard (CRS) is the result of the efforts by the G20 nations to develop a global Standard for the Automatic Exchange of Information (AEOI).
 AEOI is about improving transparency in the fight against tax evasion and thus protecting the integrity of the tax systems of the participating jurisdictions.

 Rhone Group and all its entities are committed to implementing the necessary requirements to fulfil the standard and will start exchanging data in 2018.